 If you really want to geek out, there are plenty of online budgeting tools that you can use to calculate your budget.
 Most rely on you manually entering data and simply calculate your total costs broken down into various categories, although some can be linked to your bank account (for a fee) so you can monitor whether or not you’re sticking to your plan.

 This kind of tracking and categorization is a built-in feature of the free N26 current account.
-Automatic spending categorization sorts your purchases into broad categories like “Food & Groceries” or “Shopping” and your monthly stats are presented as a simple pie chart in the N26 app.
+N26 Insights automatically categorizes your spending into broad categories like “Food & Groceries” or “Shopping”, so you can easily track your money in real time.
 You can also view all the transactions in a particular category and see the total amount spent.
 If you feel like a category doesn’t really match your purchase, you can change it by selecting the transaction and choosing a category from the drop-down list.

 If you want to take your analytics to the next level, you can even add personalized hashtags to individual purchases.
 Make them match your budget by tagging fixed and variable costs like #rent, #onlinesubscriptions or #transport.